craiig/HOTDOGSEAGULL/readme.md

 ```

 ## Warranty & Support ##
-This server might be very insecure and will leak all your files.
+This server might be very insecure and may leak all your files.
 Security audits/fixes are more than welcome.
 For the love of god put this behind a firewall.

 Make posts in the github forum if you have problems.